OCA/credit-control/account_financial_risk/README.rst

    customer invoices.
 #.
 Test the restriction trying to create an invoice for the partner for an
    amount higher of the limit you have set.
+#.
+Return to Customer *Financial Risk* tab and click in amount to view origin.

 Bug Tracker
 ===========